New York State Medicaid Coverage of Breast Pumps

 Pumps should be prescribed in coordination with lactation services to determine which type of pump is best for the mother.

-- Manual pumps (single-user) are appropriate for daily milk expression or occasional use, depending on the mother's life schedule such as working part-time.
+- Manual pumps (single-user) are appropriate for daily milk expression or occasional use, depending on the mother's life schedule.

 - Personal use (single-user) double electric pumps are intended for mothers who are returning to work or school, have an established milk supply, and are anticipating long-term use.